Nate Collins: Chicago Bears

 Collins was signed by the Chicago Bears on May 23, 2012.
 On July 20, 2012, Collins was suspended for 1 game after violating the league's substance policy.
 In 2013, Collins was set to become a restricted free agent, though he was signed to a one-year deal on March 14.
 In week four against the New Orleans Saints, Collins tore his ACL, and missed the remainder of the season.
 Collins was placed on injured reserve on October 9.
 Two days before the start of the 2014 free agency period, Collins re-signed with the Bears on a one-year deal.
 The Bears released Collins on August 23, 2014.

 Winnipeg Blue Bombers

 Collins was signed as a free agent on April 10, 2015, by the Winnipeg Blue Bombers of the Canadian Football League.
+He played in five games, starting four, for the Blue Bombers in 2015.
+He was released on June 15, 2016.

 Personal life

 Collins attended King Low Heywood Thomas in Stamford, Connecticut.
 He graduated from University of Virginia with a Bachelor of Arts in Psychology on May 20, 2012.

 In April 2011, Collins and New York Giants receiver Victor Cruz started the clothing brand, Young Whales.
 The line, a play on words of a high-stakes casino gambler "whale", was ready for purchase online by September 2011.

-After his football career ended, Collins became a professional podcaster, working as a producer often referred to as “Doctor Facts” on the Green Light podcast, with former Virginia teammate and two-time NFL Super Bowl Champion Chris Long serving as the show’s host.
-41-33.
+After his football career ended, Collins became a professional podcaster, often being referred to as “Doctor Fax” on the Green Light podcast, with former Virginia teammate and two-time NFL Super Bowl Champion Chris Long serving as the show’s host.